TLDR

 These three terms are the foundation of business accounting:

-- Assets: stuff the business owns that has value (cash, inventory, equipment, buildings)
+- Assets: what the business owns that has value (cash, inventory, equipment, buildings)

 - Liabilities: what the business owes to others (loans, unpaid bills, mortgages)

-- Owners' equity: the value of the business to its owners, basically what's left after you subtract liabilities from assets
+- Owners' equity: the value of the business to its owners, or what is left after you subtract liabilities from assets

-So owners' equity is the slice of the business that actually belongs to the owners once all debts are accounted for.
-If Starbucks has $30 billion in assets and $25 billion in liabilities, owners' equity is $5 billion.
+So owners' equity is the part of the business that belongs to the owners once all debts are covered.
 The basic relationship looks like this:

-You also handle financial transactions, even if you don't think of them that way.
-You receive income (a paycheck from your part-time job), buy goods and services (gas, food, Spotify), save money (depositing into a savings account), and borrow (student loans, credit cards).
-Each of these affects your personal version of the same three categories:
+You handle financial transactions too, even if you do not label them that way.
+You receive income (a paycheck), buy goods and services (gas, food, a streaming subscription), save money (depositing into savings), and borrow (student loans, credit cards).
+Each affects your personal version of the same three categories:

 - Assets: cash, savings, your car, investments